-N2, H1 and H2 Systems
+5.1 N2, H1 & H2 systems

-Posts must be set as described in section 3 and the post pitches and positions must be as the system drawings dictate.

-Beams should be hung on the posts using the correct fixing hand tight only.
+- Posts must be set as described in section 4 and the post pitches and positions must be as the system drawings dictate. - Beams should be hung on the posts using the correct fixing hand tight only.
 Beams must be hung in the correct orientation so that the teardrop holes in the beam are over the top of the circular holes in the adjoining beam.
 The system is innovatory designed to ensure there is no requirement for slack removal using tapered bars.
 The beams are fastened with MegaRail M16 lap bolts.
-For diameter of the post bolts and all torque settings refer to the MegaRail manual.

-Pedestrian or motorcycle protection should be fitted if it is required as the system is assembled.

-An inspection of the safety barrier should be carried out using an inspection check list, an example of a checksheet can be seen on page 28, taking into account the tolerances detailed in the table within section 2 on page 13.
+For diameter of the post bolts and all torque settings refer to the MegaRail manual. - Pedestrian or motorcycle protection should be fitted if it is required as the system is assembled. - An inspection of the safety barrier should be carried out using the inspection check list on page 20, taking into account the tolerances detailed in section 2.9.